 Our program, open only to Holt High School students at this time, immerses students into the Aviation Industry.
 Students will complete Pilot Pathway classroom lessons that articulate to Great Lakes Flight Ventures if they pursue their Pilot’s License.
 Students will also take field trips to Western Michigan University's nationally celebrated Aviation School, the Lansing Airport to visit a private jet and see what a career as a business pilot is like, as well Mason Airport to fly in a flight simulator and see airplane mechanics and the operations of a smaller airport.

-Students can sign up to take the elective courses starting in the 2021-2022 school year.
+Students can sign up to take the elective course

 - FUTURISTIC FLIGHT: INTRO TO DRONES AND AVIATION (Course I)